Accurate & adaptable statistical entity extraction

-Key entities, such as names of people, places, and organizations depend on statistical entity extraction, which is trained on news articles.
-By nature, statistically trained models are most accurate on the type of data it is trained on.
-REX is unique among entity extractors in that it is adaptable.
-The REX field training kit enables you to add your text data to your entity extraction model to increase REX’s accuracy in your text environment.
+By nature, statistically trained models are most accurate on the type of data they are trained on.
+Besides machine learning from a wide range of text beyond news articles, REX is unique among named entity recognition software in its adaptability.
+REX’s field training mechanism enables you to add your text data to your entity extraction model to increase REX’s accuracy on your text.

 - Simple API

-Statistical modeling with advanced linguistics solves two major problems:
+Statistical modeling with advanced linguistics solves three major problems:

-Because of these problems, entity extraction for people, organizations, and locations can only be solved with a statistical engine.
-This solution utilizes machine learning to analyze, annotate, and process millions of news and blog articles on the web to train what is—and isn’t—an entity, in a real-world, context-rich setting.
+Because of these problems, entity extraction for people, organizations, products, and locations can only be accomplished with a statistical model that is trained on millions of news and blog articles and has learned the context within which one finds these entities.

-Rules may be used to detect regular expressions or patterns such as dates, times, and email addresses.
-Many standard string patterns are included; customers can customize by editing or adding their own rules, based on their specific needs.
+Rules expressed as regular expressions find entities which follow a pattern, such as dates, times, and email addresses.
+Many standard string patterns are included with REX; customers can customize by editing or adding their own rules, based on their specific needs.

 - Credit Card Number